US puts end to dispute with EU over diplomatic protocol

 #ReadLocal

+Sondland now said in a statement that "the European Union is a uniquely important organization, and one of America's most valuable partners in ensuring global security and prosperity."

+"Europe's security and success are inextricably linked to that of the United States, and this level of engagement and cooperation should be recognized appropriately in all settings," he said.

-Both sides, however, continue to disagree over issues, from the threat of economic sanctions to isolating Iran.
+Both sides, however, continue to disagree over issues, from the assessment of the nuclear threat of Iran to economic disagreements.

+EU trade chief Cecilia Malmstrom is in Washington this week to meet her counterpart Robert Lighthizer in an attempt to stave off a trade war over car tariffs.

+Trump says the U.S. is mulling tariffs on imported vehicles from Europe, suggesting a final decision will hinge on the two sides reaching a trade deal in the coming months.

 Comments